 Seated on the bank of the Chao Phraya, the Wat Arun dominates the local skyline.
-Perhaps one of Southeast Asia’s most recognised sites, the impressive silhouette of the Wat Arun features on countless Bangkok postcards and adverts.
-Towering 70 metres, Wat Arun’s spire, or prang, is decorated with tiny pieces of coloured glass and porcelain.
+Perhaps one of Southeast Asia’s most recognized sites, the impressive silhouette of the Wat Arun features on countless Bangkok postcards and adverts.
+Towering 70 meters, Wat Arun’s spire, or prang, is decorated with tiny pieces of colored glass and porcelain.

 Bangkok is a unique city, and those who visit it will each have their own adventures and escapades.
 But endeavor to see our top ten things to do in Bangkok, and you can be sure that you won’t miss out on what Thailand has to offer.

 Travelling to Thailand?
 Chat with a local travel specialist in Thailand who can help organize your trip.